-Don't let expensive ski apparel and tickets put the freeze on your monthly budget.
-Instead, try the new geocaching craze, says Lynn Colwell, co-author of the book "Celebrate Green!"
+Want to try out something fun and new?
+Seek out the geocaching craze, says Lynn Colwell, co-author of the book "Celebrate Green!"

-The Seattle-based company Groundspeak helps to manage geocaching hide-and-seek expeditions, and offers an iPhone application to help you find caches, available for a one-time fee of $9.99.
+The Seattle-based company Groundspeak helps to manage geocaching hide-and-seek expeditions, and offers a free app to help you find caches.

 Geocaching is a frugal way to discover your city inexpensively.
 "I love discovering places I'd never normally find -- the streets I've never been down and little nooks and crannies in parks," Colwell says.